demisto/content/Packs/Zoom/Integrations/Zoom_IAM/Zoom_IAM_description.md

     Client ID
     Client secret

+For more information about creating an OAuth app click [here](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/).

 ### For the JWT method (deprecated)
 - Create an JWT app
 - Use the following account credentials to get an access token:
     API Key
     API Secret

+For more information about creating an OAuth app click [here](https://marketplace.zoom.us/docs/guides/build/jwt-app/).